Find out about social media age restrictions for Australians under 16. Learn more

-eSafety is required to maintain a register of industry codes and industry standards for illegal online material, as well as notices eSafety issues in connection with the development of industry codes.
+eSafety is required to maintain a register of Online Safety Codes and Standards for illegal and age-restricted online material, as well as notices eSafety issues in connection with the development of online safety codes.

-The industry codes for five industry sections regarding class 1A and class 1B illegal material were added to the register on 16 June 2023, and come into effect on 16 December 2023.
-An additional industry code for internet search engine services was added to the register on 12 September 2023 and will come into effect on 12 March 2024.
+The Unlawful Material Codes regarding class 1A and class 1B illegal material for five industry sections were added to the register on 16 June 2023, and came into effect on 16 December 2023.
+An additional Online Safety Code for internet search engine services was added to the register on 12 September 2023 and came into effect on 12 March 2024.

 Please note the latest version of the Industry Codes Head Terms, dated 12 September 2023, supersedes the previous version, dated 16 June 2023, to reflect the registration of the Internet Search Engine Services Online Safety Code with no changes to the substantive provisions.